HanhVy/Inventory-Analysis/README.md

      Perccentrevenue2020 = Stock[Revenue_2020]/SUM(Stock[Revenue_2020])

--Step 28: Create a new table called “percentrevenue2021”.
+- Step 31: Create a new table called “percentrevenue2021”.

 for creating new column following DAX expression was written;